 How Common Are Lip Ties?

-Some doctors estimate that a lip tie is much less common than a tongue tie, a condition where a short, tight piece of tissue below the tongue restricts its range of motion.
+Dr. Ghaheri, an ENT at the Oregon Clinic, says a lip tie is much less common than a tongue tie, a condition where a short, tight piece of tissue below the tongue restricts its range of motion.

 A tongue tie is also more likely to affect breastfeeding, because the tongue is unable to move up.
 That said, a lip-tied baby can have trouble breastfeeding, because it’s harder to flange the upper lip.